home-assistant/developers.home-assistant/docs/internationalization/core.md

 ### Services

-The translation for services are defined under the `services` key.
+The translations of service strings are defined under the `services` key.

 It supports translating the `name` and `description` of each service, and the `name` and `description` of each service's `fields`.